 235 Marlborough was not listed in the 1881 Blue Book.

-They continued to live there in 1884.
-In 1885, they travelled to Europe, where Dr. Osgood studied with Louis Pasteur.
+They continued to live at 235 Marlborough during the 1883-1884 winter season.
+In 1885, they traveled to Europe, where Dr. Osgood studied with Louis Pasteur.
 They returned in mid-1886, after which they lived at 95 Mt.
 Vernon.
 He brought with him samples of the rabies antitoxin developed by Pasteur; these formed the bases for research and development of the antitoxin in America.

-By 1885, 236 Marlborough was the home and office of Dr. Samuel A. Hopkins, Jr. He was listed as a physician in the Boston City Directories for 1885-1890, but by 1900 had become a dentist.
+By the 1884-1885 winter season, 236 Marlborough was the home and office of Dr. Samuel Augustus Hopkins, Jr. He was listed as a physician in the City Directories for 1885-1890, but by 1900 had become a dentist.

-By 1889, attorney Charles Henry Fiske and his son, Charles Jr., also were living at 235 Marlborough, as lodgers with Dr. Hopkins.
+By the 1888-1889 winter season, attorney Charles Henry Fiske and his son, Charles Jr., also were living at 235 Marlborough, as lodgers with Dr. Hopkins.
 They also maintained a home in Weston.
-And by 1890, they had been joined by Edgar Allan Poe Newcomb, an architect, who had lived at The Pinckney in 1888.
+And by 1890, they had been joined by Edgar Allan Poe Newcomb, an architect, who previously had lived at The Pinckney at 94 Pinckney.
 By 1892, Edgar Newcomb had moved to North Scituate.
 The Fiskes continued to live with Dr. Hopkins in 1892, but moved soon thereafter.

 In addition to accepting lodgers, Dr. Hopkins also provided office space at 235 Marlborough to other doctors and dentists.